 A cleaner, more customary way of drawing discrete-time signals is shown below:

 Here, only the samples are shown, and their order is discernible from the lines that connect them to the zero level.
-But we're not trying to claim anything about what's in between those samples.
+But we're not trying to claim anything about what's in between those samples (the value is actually undefined).

 The "pumping" pattern we're still seeing emerges from the slowly changing phase difference between the sampling frequency and the signal; in other words, the sinusoid is being sampled at different points.